sjorsroelofs/server-status/README.md

 Setting up a cronjob on Ubuntu with Crontab:
--	Be sure that you've cloned the repo from GitHub to your server, and you know the absolute path to it
+-	Be sure that you've got a copy of the repo from GitHub on your server, and you know the absolute path to it
--	Be sure you have installed PHP on your server, and you know the absolute path to it (for instance "/usr/bin/php")
+-	Be sure you know the absolute path to your php install (e.g. "/usr/bin/php")
 -	If you haven't installed Crontab already, do it by running the command "sudo apt-get install gnome-schedule"
 -	Run "crontab -e" and select your favourite editor
 -	At the end of the file, add your cron rule "*/10 * * * * [absolute path
-	to your php installation] -q [absolute path to the check.php file in your cloned repo]".
+	to your php installation] -q [absolute path to the check.php file]".
 	This will run the script once every 10 minutes
 -	Save the file and off you go! :)
+-	To check if the script is functioning, you can run "sudo [absolute path to php] [absolute path to check.php]"

 ToDo:
--	Create email notifier
 -	Create instructions for setting up a Boxcar service
+-	Catch Boxcar errors when unable to send message

 Potential ToDo: